 Pregnancy and lactation

-- No studies regarding the administration of cidofovir by any route to pregnant women is available.
+- No studies regarding the administration of cidofovir by any route to pregnant women are available.

-- The use of cidofovir in pregnant women should be avoided unless the benefit clearly outweighs the risk to the foetus.
+- The use of cidofovir in pregnant women should be avoided unless the benefit clearly outweighs the risk to the fetus.